likeajumprope/RSE_Juelich/day2/Readme.md

 # Welcome to Day 2!

-Today, we’ll dive into two hands-on exercises to sharpen your collaboration and coding skills:
+Today, we’ll dive into two hands-on exercises to further sharpen your git skills:

 <details>
 <summary>Activity 1 - Cloning from remote</summary>